rahgadda/Svelte/README.md

 ## History
 - It is created by `Rich Harris` and maintained by the `Svelte core team members`.
 - Rich Harris created Svelte at `New York Times`.
-  - In 2016, he started a small project with below:
+  - In `2016`, he started a small project with below:
     - JavaScript compiler that would produce quality code
     - Be light and does not abstraction of the DOM
     - Super-fast loading time
     - Fast performance
   - In mid-November 2016, he made his first commit
   - Four days later, the first beta is available
-  - Ten days after this beta, on November 26, 2016, he published a blog [frameworks-without-the-framework](https://svelte.dev/blog/frameworks-without-the-framework)
+  - Ten days after this beta, on `November 26, 2016`, he published a blog [frameworks-without-the-framework](https://svelte.dev/blog/frameworks-without-the-framework)
   - Three days after this blog, `Svelte v1.0.0` was born.
   - With a big cleanup, `v2.0.0` was released in `April 2018`
   - A complete overhaul `v3.0.0` was released in `April 2019`